 “I don’t have time to consider that method.”

 Avoidance is an easy trap to fall into because it makes your job simpler and easier.
-The truth is that if you absolutely need to perform your research carefully and deliberately.
+The truth is that you absolutely need to perform your research carefully and deliberately.

-Solving an engineering problem requires you to learn everything you can about the subject and underlying system.
+Solving an engineering problem requires you to learn everything you can about the subject and the underlying system.
 Take notes if you have to.
 Ask people questions.
+At the very least, you need to know what you don’t know.

 3. Don’t Get Tunnel Vision